-County of Humboldt-Bay Trail South (Bracut Industrial Park to Eureka City limits): The County is the lead agency for developing this four-mile segment.
+- ➤ County of Humboldt-Bay Trail South (Bracut Industrial Park to Eureka City limits): The County is the lead agency for developing this four-mile segment.
 The County released a project description report and 60% design plans in September 2020.
+This section is designed as "Rail-with-Trail" such that the rail prism will be preserved for use by rail, allowing for tourist excursions around Humboldt Bay should the tracks ever be repaired. - ➤ The County is finalizing land acquisition negotiations and seeking permits from regulatory agencies.
+The timeline currently calls for construction to begin in 2022/2023.

-The County is finalizing land acquisition negotiations and seeking permits from regulatory agencies.
-The timeline currently calls for a construction bid to be awarded in late 2021 and construction to begin in 2022.
-City of Eureka-Eureka Waterfront Trail: The City of Eureka completed constructing Phase A in 2016 (from Hikshari' Trail at Truesdale Street north to Del Norte Street), and in 2017 constructed Phases B (Del Norte Street north to C Street) and C (a 600' boardwalk near Eureka slough).
+➤ City of Eureka-Eureka Waterfront Trail: The City of Eureka constructed from Hikshari' Trail at Truesdale Street (north to Del Norte Street) in 2016, and in 2017 constructed from Del Norte Street north to C Street, and the 600' boardwalk near Eureka slough).